Where to eat in and around Playa d'en Bossa, Ibiza: high end to budget

 Playa d'en Bossa's beach is home to some incredible beach clubs nestled among the sand dunes and palm trees.
 There is nowhere better on the island to lie in the sunshine chilling to the sound of some of the best DJ's on the planet, whilst having top-quality Mediterranean seafood and refreshments brought directly to your daybed.

 Starting from the sandy south end of the beach there's Coco Beach, Tanit Beach Ibiza, Nassau, Beachouse all lying side by side.
 Each of them have kitchens producing meals to the most rigorous standards and bars stocked with the finest beverages.
-Closer to the lively heart of Playa d'en Bossa, the slightly more family-oriented Zazú Ibiza and multifaceted Playa Soleil have made their debut this summer with a completely new concept on this strip.
+Closer to the lively heart of Playa d'en Bossa, Zazú Ibiza serves delicious paellas with entertainment, while Playa Soleil features both a dining and dance space with international DJs.

 For something uniquely Ibizan, you will find the charming Restaurante Can Mosson Guillemis housed in a very pretty, traditional Finca (farmhouse) on the coast road as you head towards Ibiza Town.
 Check out their superb paellas for the full island experience.